alanbjordan/qulturemenufrontend/README.md

 ### Timeout Mechanism
 A timeout mechanism is implemented to clear the session after a period of inactivity.
 The timeout is reset on user interactions such as clicks and key presses.

-## Contributing
-Contributions are welcome!
-Please create a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
 ```

-This markdown file should give a comprehensive overview of your Digital Menu application, formatted appropriately for GitHub.
-Adjust the content as needed to match your specific project details and repository URL.